dakiefer/GEWtool/readme.md

 ## Citing GEWtool

-If this code is useful to you, please cite it as (always indicating either the project DOI or the version DOI from Zenodo):
+If this code is useful to you, please cite it as (always indicating the DOI):

 > D. A. Kiefer (2023).
 GEWtool. doi: [10.5281/zenodo.10114243](https://doi.org/10.5281/zenodo.10114243) ([https://github.com/dakiefer/GEWtool](https://github.com/dakiefer/GEWtool))